 Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
-The Company's maximum exposure to credit risk is €5,795,843 (2018: €4,956,789).
-All credit risk exposure is to the Parent, who are rated Caa1 by Moody's (2018: Caa1 by Moody's).
+The Company's maximum exposure to credit risk is €10,305,805 (2019: €5,795,843).
+All credit risk exposure is to Alpha Bank A.E., who are rated Caa1 (2019: Caa1) by Moody's.
+The results for Alpha Bank A.E. for 2020 showed an increase in pre-provision income from the previous year as well as a strong total capital ratio in excess of their requirement.